Atlanta (gastropod): Distribution

-All of the nineteen species but one, Atlanta californiensis, dwell in tropical and subtropical waters.
+All the species but one, Atlanta californiensis, dwell in tropical and subtropical waters.
 The majority of species (ten) are cosmopolitan and, among the remaining nine species, five are Indo-Pacific, two are restricted to the Pacific Ocean, one is Indo-Atlantic, and one is limited to the Atlantic Ocean.

 They are floating or swimming snails in tropical and subtropical seas.
 Most have a cosmopolitan distribution, but A. brunnea, A. pulchella and A. quoyi are only found in American waters.
 A. fusca, A. pacifica and A. rosea are restricted the seas around Japan.

 Description

 It has been recognized by several authors that identification of species in this genus is difficult and is dependent on their morphology of eyes, radula and operculum.

 Main diagnostic features include: the shell and keel are calcareous; larval shell becomes the spire in the adult shell.